-The Title IX Coordinator may look to the following factors to assess whether Alternate Resolution is appropriate, or which form of Alternate Resolution may be most successful for the parties:
+The Title IX Coordinator may look to the following factors to assess whether Informal Resolution is appropriate, or which form of Informal Resolution may be most successful for the parties:

-- The parties' amenability to Alternate Resolution;
+- The parties' amenability to Informal Resolution;

 - Likelihood of potential resolution, taking into account any power dynamics between the parties;

 - The parties' motivation to participate;

 - Civility of the parties;

 - Results of a violence risk assessment/ongoing risk analysis;

 - Disciplinary history;

 - Whether an emergency removal is needed;

-- Skill of the Alternate Resolution facilitator with this type of allegation;
+- ;

 - Complaint complexity;

 - Emotional investment/capability of the parties;

 - Rationality of the parties;

 - Goals of the parties;

-- Adequate resources to invest in Alternate Resolution (time, staff, etc.)

-The ultimate determination of whether Alternate Resolution is available or successful is to be made by the Title IX Coordinator.
+The ultimate determination of whether Informal Resolution is available or successful is to be made by the Title IX Coordinator.
 The Title IX Coordinator maintains records of any resolution that is reached, and failure to abide by the resolution agreement may result in appropriate responsive/disciplinary actions.
-Results of complaints resolved by Informal Resolution or Alternate Resolution are not appealable.
+Results of complaints resolved by Informal Resolution are not appealable.